ABOUT OUR PRIVACY AND COOKIES POLICY

-Communications over the internet (such as emails) are not secure unless they have been encrypted.
-Your communications may go through a number of countries before being delivered – as this is the nature of the internet.
-We cannot accept responsibility for any unauthorised access or loss of personal information that’s beyond our control.
+Communications over the internet (such as emails) aren't secure unless they've been encrypted.
+Your communications may go through a number of countries before being delivered, as this is the nature of the internet.

-We'll never ask for your secure personal or account information by unsolicited means of communication.
+We'll never ask for your secure personal or account information by an unsolicited means of communication.
 You're responsible for keeping your personal and account information secure and not sharing it with others.

 You may choose to disclose your information in certain ways such as social plug-ins (including those offered by Google, Facebook, Twitter and Pinterest) or using third-party services that allow you to post reviews or other information publicly, and a third party could use that information.